-Salford head into this weekend’s showdown after producing a creditable display last Friday at the AJ Bell Stadium.
+Salford head into this weekend’s showdown after producing a creditable display last Friday at the The Salford Stadium.

 Despite falling to a 6-24 defeat, Watson’s troops more than matched last year’s League Leaders Shield winners and found themselves on level terms at the interval – though Castleford did take the lead through Jake Webster on 18 minutes.

 After persistently piling the pressure amongst the Tigers’ defensive line, Salford’s efforts were rewarded five minutes prior to the break when Jake Bibby latched onto Ed Chamberlain’s low kick to touch down in the corner.